RetroDECK/ES-DE/FAQ.md

 Yes it's possible to both customize existing systems that are part of the bundled configuration as well as to add more systems than those shipped with ES-DE.
 Almost nothing is hardcoded in the application so there is a huge flexibility when it comes to such configuration.
 How this is done is covered in the _Game system customizations_ section of the [User guide](USERGUIDE.md#game-system-customizations).
 Just make sure to never modify the es_systems.xml and es_find_rules.xml files included in the application installation directory as these will be overwritten when upgrading ES-DE in the future.
 Always place your customizations in ~/.emulationstation/custom_systems/ as is also described in the user guide.

+## Can I use the Steam release of RetroArch?

+This release of RetroArch has multiple technical issues so it's not officially supported and its use is not recommended.
+If you still insist on using it you can make custom configuration entries for your game systems which is pretty straightforward as it's partly prepared for in the bundled configuration.
+Refer to the _Using the Steam release of RetroArch_ section of the [User guide](USERGUIDE.md#using-the-steam-release-of-retroarch) for how to accomplish this.
+There you can also read about the technical issues you can expect to experience when using this release of RetroArch.

 ## How do I add more themes?

 Most RetroPie EmulationStation theme sets will work with ES-DE, and there are numerous resources online on where to find these.
 How to install them is described in the _Themes_ section of the [User guide](USERGUIDE.md#themes).
 Just be aware that some of these themes do not include support for modern systems like PlayStation 3 and Nintendo Switch so those platforms may look a bit ugly depending on how the theme is written.